 Australia21 is a not for profit think tank with outstanding leadership.
-Our Patron, Directors and Executive Officer have wide-ranging skills, experience and networks.
+Our Patron, Directors and staff have wide-ranging skills, experience and networks.

 Professor Glyn Davis AC